Apollo Hall Democracy: Decline and dissolution

-Oswald Ottendorfer & Abraham R. Lawrence, both ejected from the convention, were among the founders of the movement.
-The Committee also absorbed the Young Democracy movement founded by James O'Brien and came to be called the Apollo Hall Democracy.
-It initially attracted many leading Democrats, including Charles O'Conor & Samuel J. Tilden, but was unable to supplant Tammany Hall, which became reinvigorated under the leadership of John Kelly after the fall of Boss Tweed.
-Since the Apollo Hall Democracy nominated its own sets of candidates, the Democratic vote during its floruit was split, allowing the Republicans to win many elections in New York during this brief period.
-By the mid-1870s, many frustrated members of the Apollo Hall Democracy such as its former chairman William H. Wickham and William Collins Whitney joined Tammany Hall, and the Apollo movement fell into irrelevance.
+The Apollo Hall Democracy was unable to permanently supplant Tammany Hall, which became reinvigorated under the leadership of John Kelly after the fall of Boss Tweed.
+By the mid-1870s, many frustrated members of the Apollo Hall Democracy abandoned the movement.
+Its former chairman, William H. Wickham, and William Collins Whitney both joined Tammany Hall, causing the Apollo Hall Democracy to fall into irrelevance.